microsoft/azure-health-data-services-toolkit/README.md

 ## Common Fast Healthcare Interoperability Resources (FHIR®) use cases

-Some FHIR Service use cases that this toolkit can help you implement are:
+Some FHIR service use cases that this toolkit can help you implement are:

 - FHIR operations not [supported by the FHIR Service](https://docs.microsoft.com/azure/healthcare-apis/fhir/fhir-features-supported#extended-operations) yet.
   - Trial implementation guides.
   - Organization-specific operations.
   - Less widely adopted operations.
 - Implementation guide development.
 - Transforming request and/or response payloads.
-- Custom authorization logic, like consent.
+- Custom authorization logic (like consent, etc.).

 ## Key Concepts

 For detailed information, read [the concept guide here](./docs/concepts.md).

 When we say “custom operations” we are talking about a purpose-built solution which acts as a proxy for a single or small set of HTTP endpoints.
-This toolkit is here to simplify developing their solutions.
-It’s recommended to use Azure API Management or similar for routing certain requests to this custom operation, so that the client only sees one endpoint.
-Azure API Management can also present a unified authorization experience to your clients, which is why our samples don’t have authorization on the endpoints.
+This toolkit is here to simplify developing such solutions.
+It’s recommended to use Azure API Management or similar for routing certain requests to these custom operations so that the client only sees one endpoint.
+Azure API Management can also present a unified authorization experience to your clients.
+This is why our samples don’t have authorization on the endpoints.

-When building custom operations, you’ll come across these concepts of the toolkit.
+When building custom operations, you’ll come across these concepts related to the toolkit.

 - **Operation Context**: Common object passed between components of a pipeline containing the request and response.
 - **Pipeline**: Container for the actions of custom operations with filters, channels, and bindings executed in the order shown below.